There are a number of different types of hiking maps used in the outdoors, all have their particular function and purpose;

 Route Overview Map

 Commonly seen on Park Information signs boards, or Department of Conservation (DoC) & Regional Council park leaflets/pamphlets.
-This type is designed to only show the approximate route of the track, they do not show accurate geographic information like Topographical maps.

 These are a series of Maps printed for the New Zealand Great Walks.